jonistyle2023/jonistyle2023/README.md

 ###

-<p align="left">Greetings from Salinas, Ecuador!
+<p align="center">Greetings from Salinas, Ecuador!
 I'm passionate about creating innovative solutions that combine functionality with engaging design.
 With strong development and design skills, I specialize in delivering exceptional user experiences through web and mobile applications.<br><br>I have been developing software since 2022, gaining experience in Full-Stack Development, UX/UI, and 3D Design.
 I am currently learning programming with a focus on Data Science, and I plan to work remotely or in-office in the future.</p>

 ###